othman-19/Bootstrap-responsive-design/README.md

-# PROJECT: Responsive Design and CSS Frameworks/Using Bootstrap.
+# PROJECT: Responsive Design and CSS Frameworks

 ## NewsWeek Page clone.

-This project comes with the HTML/CSS course.
-This project requests to build a replica of the news site Newsweek.com using the Bootstrap framework.
-It tests the knowledge of the responsive Design and CSS Frameworks.
+ This project is a clone Newsweek.com page, built using HTML and Bootstrap CSS framework.
+ Also CSS media queries hase been used to make this page responsive for several devices, laptops, tablets and phones screens.

 ![screenshot](./images/Screenshot.png)